 While the showroom is no longer the be-all and end-all of car sales, it remains a critical (and increasingly final) part of the customers’ buying journey.

 Indeed, it seems highly unlikely that car sales will ever join the list of industries forced exclusively online, with many buyers still valuing the opportunity to touch, feel and test-drive before committing to a purchase.

 In order to stay competitive, dealerships must move with the times.
 Not just resting on the laurels of great digital content, including video and 360 views – but creating experiential spaces that invite buyers to get hands on, along with streamlining the sales process to meet modern expectations.

 Your ability to adapt is key to keeping your dealership in the driver’s seat.

-This blog is part of our “Understanding the Modern Day Buying Journey” series.
+This blog is the first part of four in our “Understanding the Modern Day Buying Journey” series.
 To learn more download the full white paper here.